RavikantDhakad01/playdix-music-player/README.md

-# 🎵 Playdix – Web Music Player
+# 🎵 playdix – Web Music Player

-> 🎧 **Playdix** is a responsive, web-based music player inspired by modern streaming platforms.
+> 🎧 **playdix** is a responsive, web-based music player inspired by modern streaming platforms.
 > It offers a **clean, modern UI** and a **smooth playback experience**, built purely with
 > **HTML, CSS, and Vanilla JavaScript**.